-It’s actually quite simple to make homemade vegetable stock using leftover veggie scraps.
+It’s actually quite simple to make homemade vegetable stock using leftover veggie kitchen scraps.
 Here’s how:

-- Collect vegetable scraps and trimmings (such as onion skins, carrot peels, celery leaves, etc.) and store in a freezer bag until ready to use.
+- Collect vegetable trimmings and vegetable peels (such as onion skins, carrot peels, broccoli stalks, celery leaves, etc.) and store in a freezer bag until ready to use.

 - In a large pot, sauté roughly chopped onion, carrot, and celery in a bit of oil until softened.